Biopsy Forceps

 -

-This model didn't work since it was not able to achieve the angle that was require to reach the previously unreachable tissue.
+This model didn't work since it was not able to achieve the angle that was required to reach the previously unreachable tissue.

 -

-This was a very early prototype.
+I abandoned the model from the previous slide and designed this prototype.
 The idea was that vacuum would be applied through the tube and tissue would be sucked through the opening on the side of the tube.
-The jagged edged were supposed to slice the tissue when the user pulled abruptly.
-It didn't work.
+The jagged edges were supposed to slice the tissue when the user pulled abruptly.

 -

 This is a more developed prototype of the previous picture.
-Here I fixed a syringe to be able to test the design.
+Here I fixed a syringe to be able to test the design with vacuum pressure.

 -